ekohilas/args-amazing-or-approaching/sf-python-2025/slides.md

 > TODO: Mention how keyword arguments are slower
 > TOOD: Mention work in basedpyright
 > TODO: Mention NewType
-> TODO: Make it more clear between language transitions
+> TODO: Use background images for language transitions
 > TODO: Mention frozendict for mutable defaults
 > TODO: Renaming parameters allows for better pytest deps
 > TODO: Mention faded out keyword args are good, but not great because they don't appear in PR Reviews